Mr S E Gilmore

 Mrs C McGilton

-Throughout the year, outside speakers regularly visit the school, both to speak to our Careers Club and to year groups.
+Throughout the year, outside speakers regularly visit the school.
 Representatives from several universities, including Oxbridge, and local FE Colleges give presentations.
 Students in Year 14 attend Open Days at QUB, UU and various careers conferences throughout the year.
 Our annual Universities and Careers Fair is attended by pupils from other schools.